-Do you feel worse after undergoing mold detox protocol?
+Did you feel worse after starting a mold detox protocol?

 If you answered yes, you’re not alone.
 Many patients reported feeling worse once they started mold toxicity treatment.
 This is an indication that the prescribed treatment wasn’t right for you.